 2. material and methods

-Our cross-sectional study was conducted in the Department of Pathology at a tertiary care center in South India over a two-year period (January 2023 to December 2024), including 120 formalin-fixed cholecystectomy specimens.
+Our cross-sectional study was conducted in the Department of Pathology at a tertiary care center in South India over two years (January 2023 to December 2024), including 120 formalin-fixed cholecystectomy specimens.
 Autolyzed, inadequate, or poorly preserved specimens were excluded.
-Our study included all patients who underwent cholecystectomy and Only formalin-fixed gallbladder specimens with adequate tissue preservation, proper fixation, and available clinical data were considered.
+Our study included all patients who underwent cholecystectomy, and only formalin-fixed gallbladder specimens with adequate tissue preservation, proper fixation, and available clinical data were considered.
 Patients of all ages and genders were included, provided the cholecystectomy was performed for either symptomatic or asymptomatic gallbladder conditions such as gallstone disease, suspected inflammatory lesions (acute or chronic cholecystitis), polypoid lesions, wall thickening, or suspected neoplasms.
 Inclusion was subject to ethical clearance and informed patient consent.
 The primary aim was to evaluate the histopathological spectrum of gallbladder lesions and correlate findings with clinical parameters.
 Objectives included determining the prevalence of neoplastic and non-neoplastic lesions, analyzing their distribution across age and gender, and identifying incidental malignancies.
 Data collection involved gross and microscopic examination of formalin-embedded tissue blocks, supplemented with patient information from medical records when available.
 Ethical approval was obtained, and data were analyzed using descriptive statistics in Microsoft Excel, focusing on ratios and percentages.

 3. results